What is WAY?

-WAY is the only national charity in the UK for people aged 50 or under when their partner died.
-It’s a peer-to-peer support group operating with a network of volunteers who have been bereaved at a young age themselves, so they understand exactly what other members are going through.
+Our service offers a peer-to-peer support group operating with a network of volunteers who have been bereaved at a young age themselves, so they understand exactly what other members are going through.

-WAY aims to provide peer-to-peer emotional and practical support to young widowed people –married or not, with or without children, inclusive of sexual orientation, gender, race and religion.
+WAY aims to provide peer-to-peer emotional and practical support to ALL young widowed people –married or not, with or without children, inclusive of sexual orientation, gender, race and religion.

 Despite our grief, WAY members do know how to laugh and have fun.
 Supporting each other is a great way to learn to live again after the trauma of experiencing a loved one die.
 And many people have made life-long friendships through WAY.